 - Eastern milkpea

-Quail babies hatch and are almost immediately out of the nest searching for food.
+When quail babies hatch, they quickly are out of the nest searching for food.
 They will eat the same items as the parents, seeds and small insects, but will need even thicker cover with unobstructed areas of open ground to find seed and have a dust bath.

 Crops afford all the requirements to raise babies in a safe space.
 Many, like soybeans, develop a natural canopy with spaces of soil between.
 A field of wildflowers mixed with native grasses would also make good brooding ground.